By: Tanja Babic, PhD

 23. Elaine Pulakos

-Dr. Pulakos’ work focuses on performance management reform.
+Dr. Pulakos is an influential industrial organizational psychologist.
+Her work focuses on focuses on organizational agility and resilience.
 She has written articles that have fundamentally shifted performance management.
 Her influence in the field has been recognized by numerous awards, including the Society for Industrial and Organizational Psychology’s Distinguished Professional Contributions Award.
-She has authored several books, which provide practical advice on management methods that improve performance.

 25. Wayne Cascio

 Dr. Cascio is a Distinguished Professor at the University of Colorado.
 He also holds the Robert H. Reynolds Chair in Global Leadership at UC Denver.
 His research efforts have helped shape the direction of research in industrial organizational psychology.
 His areas of expertise include:

 He has authored or edited 31 books on human resources management including:

 - Investing in People